xfbs/tmux-rs/README.md

   a.
 Pick a function to port
   b. cut the function from the C file
   c. paste into the rust file and translate from C to Rust
-2. Once all functions in a C file are ported, Modify Makefile.am to remove the C file from sources list
+2. Once all functions in a C file are ported
+  a.
+Modify Makefile.am to remove the C file from sources list
+  b. run `sh autogen.sh && ./configure` to regenerate Makefile

 ## Tips